tecnopro98/hsrm-fork/README.md

-Hsrminer neoscrypt fork by Justaminer, version 22.01.2018
+Hsrminer neoscrypt fork by Justaminer, version 29.01.2018

 Features:

 ~    0% devfee

+~    added options --api-bind, --algo, -a, --benchmark, --retries , see --help for details

 ~    API is working!
 By default you can connect to 127.0.0.1:4068 from the same computer.